Asleep Behind The Wheel

 ACTUAL PHYSICAL CONTROL

-The state must prove you were in actual physical control.
-You do not have to be driving the car to be charged with DUI.
-Being asleep in a parked vehicle can be a basis for a DUI prosecution.
+To convict you of DUI, the state must prove you were in actual physical control.
+You do not have to be driving the car to be charged with DUI; however, being asleep in a parked vehicle can be a basis for a DUI prosecution.
 We can challenge this type of case and have done so with great success.

 What are the elements of an Actual Physical Control case?